scottmr/Dash-Stock-App/README.md

 # Dash-Stock-App
 Simple dash application to demonstrate integrating core components and http requests.
-This is the project made in conjunction with my dash tutorial series found here:
+This is the project made in conjunction with my dash tutorial series [I'm an inline-style link](https://www.google.com)

 ![](StockAppView.PNG)